kanthvallampati/IVORY/README.md

-This repository is no-longer active in favor of the latest IVORY UI - https://github.com/IVORY-UI/ivory.
-We highly encourage you to use the latest IVORY.
+This repository is no-longer active in favor of the latest IVORY UI.
+We request you to use - https://github.com/IVORY-UI/ivory.